stephanieonyekaba/Mindful_Api/REF.md

    folder) -- **NOTE:** if the folder was already unzipped, use the `mv` command line to move it to the `sei/projects/` directory.
 1. Rename the directory from express-auth-template -> your-app-name.
-1. Rename [`README.md`](README.md) to `REF.md` and use as a reference, create a new README and fill with your own content.
+1. Rename [`README.md`](README.md) to `REF.md` and use as a reference, create a new README and fill with your own content.this is another note
 1. Move into the new project and `git init`.
 1. Replace all instances of `'express-auth-template'` with your app name.
 1. Install dependencies with `npm install`.
 1. Ensure that you have `nodemon` installed by running `npm install -g nodemon`.
-2. Once everything is working, make an initial commit.
+1. Once everything is working, make an initial commit.

 ## Structure